 Tips for Preparing Food at School

-- Use instructions that are clear and easy to follow
+- Keep recipes simple, with instructions that are clear and easy to follow.

-- Use basic kitchen equipment (e.g. bowls, measuring spoons, knife)
+- Use basic kitchen equipment (e.g., bowls, measuring spoons, knives).

-Allow time for the group to sit down and enjoy the food they have cooked together.
-Eating together is an important part of good nutrition, and talking about how things taste and what the cooking experience was like, helps to complete the learning experience.
-It is important not to pressure anyone to try something if they do not want to.
-Focus on the positive aspects of the experience such learning a new skill or using new ingredients.
+- Allow time for the group to sit down and enjoy the food they have cooked together.
+Eating together is important.
+Talk about how things taste and what the cooking was like to help complete the learning experience.

 - Focus on the positive aspects of the experience such as learning a new skill or using new ingredients, and avoid pressuring anyone to try something if they don’t want to.